storefront-demo/documentation/README.md

     In a browser, go to the route.

-7. Storefront UI running locally interacting with microservices on OpenShift
+7. Storefront UI running locally interacting with microservices on OpenShift (Optional)

     Go to directory `storefront-ui`